erichdongubler-mozilla/wgpu/docs/testing.md

 # Testing in `wgpu` and `naga`

-There exist a large variety of tests within the `wgpu` repository to make sure we can easily test all the aspects of our libraries.
-This document serves as a guide to each class of test, and what they are used for.
+The `wgpu` repository has a broad and deep set of APIs that are so complex that testing is a necessity for doing work.

 ## Testing against your own application(s)

-When testing your own code against your patch, we recommend [using a `path` dependency][path-deps] in Cargo for local testing of changes, and a [`git` dependency][git-deps] pointing to your own fork to share changes with other contributors.
+When testing your own code against some changes, we recommend [using a `path` dependency][path-deps] in Cargo for local testing of changes, and a [`git` dependency][git-deps] pointing to your own fork to share changes with other contributors.